ethaizone/laravel-netbeans-autocompletion/README.md

 laravel-netbeans-autocompletion
 ===============================

-Task file of Laravel that run via artisan to generate helper file for autocompletion in Netbeans
+Task file of Laravel that run via artisan to generate helper file for autocompletion in Netbeans.

 If you see problem, please open issue.
 Thanks!